 Strega Alberti also produces other liqueurs.
 Among those are two that utilize the original Strega formula as a base:

-Strega is considered a digestif to be imbibed after a meal and is commonly served straight or on the rocks.
+Strega is considered a digestif to be imbibed after a meal.
+It is commonly served straight or on the rocks.
 Try Strega with both coffee and lemonade (not in the same drink) as these are two of the best pairings for the liqueur.
 It can also be used in a variety of cocktails.
 Dark spirits, particularly rum and whiskey, are among the best base liquors because of its strong flavor.
 When pouring Strega, less is more as the flavor's intensity can easily throw a drink out of balance.

 Strega makes an appearance in a handful of cocktail recipes.
 One of the more popular drinks is named Macbeth No. 2.
 It shakes 1 ounce of Strega and 1 1/2 ounces Drambuie with ice, then is strained into a cocktail glass.

 Try drizzling Strega over ice cream or a bowl of mixed fresh fruit.
 It's an excellent syrup base and can be paired with a variety of foods and served over or in baked goods.